RepoForks/swift-collections-performance/README.md

 #### Conclusions

-* One more time there is no big difference between the first four arrays.
+* Again, there is no big difference between the first four arrays.
 * Sets and trie are the fastest.
-* Non-optimized Realm database is faster than arrays, but `CleverArray` and `CleverRealm` seem to be golden mean (especially `CleverRealm` with its rapid initialization).
+* Non-optimized Realm database is faster than arrays, but `CleverArray` and `CleverRealm` seem to be golden mean (a time needed to initialized sets and `Trie` makes them unacceptable).

 ### Words made from given letters